HELP • HOPE • HEALING

 Learn More About H3Helpline

 H3Helpline is a nationwide after abortion helpline answering calls from across the country.
 We serve as a safe place for you to call if you are considering abortion or have suffered emotional pain after an abortion.
-Our professionally trained Phone Coaches have also experienced abortion.
+Our professionally trained Helpline Coaches have also experienced abortion.
 They are available to listen, empathize and encourage you to start your own journey of healing.
-Our Phone Coaches will research and recommend healing resources in your local area to begin your healing and restoration.
+Our Helpline Coaches will research and recommend healing resources in your local area to begin your healing and restoration.

 Together we can restore countless lives.
 Helping Heal the Pain of Abortion one phone call at a time.